KevinBatdorf/pattern-css/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Add CSS styles to your blocks and synced patterns!
-Fast, optimized, and using modern best practices.
+Add optimized CSS styles to your blocks and synced patterns via a "Additional CSS" settings panel.

 == Description ==

-Add custom CSS to any block or pattern, including reusable patterns too.
-Your styles will be optimized, minified, and inlined directly into the page *only* where the block is used.
-If you set the block as synced, then the styles will be updated everywhere the block is used!
+The missing inline CSS editor for blocks.
+Very powerful with synced patterns.

 = How to =
 - Every block will have a new "Additional CSS" settings panel.